 b.
 Confirm that the program ensures routine use of an added MLWPS is evaluated using the licensing bases source terms described in the FSAR.
 Where available, evaluate at least one mobile/temporary liquid waste processing system (MLWPS).

 Inspection Guidance: Using the licensing bases described in the FSAR for the LWPS to address the routine use of temporary or mobile processing SSCs ensures that proper radiation shielding and ventilation is available to protect plant personnel during operation and maintenance.
-To ensure that individual and collective occupational exposures, from permanent and mobile LWMS components, are ALARA, MLWPS to be used for routine processing of liquid radioactive waste, are capable of meeting the radiological protection criteria for shielding and ventilation relevant to the LWPS, using the design bases fission product source terms specified in FSAR Section 12.2.
+To ensure that individual and collective occupational exposures, from permanent and mobile LWMS components, are as low as reasonably achievable (ALARA), MLWPS to be used for routine processing of liquid radioactive waste, are capable of meeting the radiological protection criteria for shielding and ventilation relevant to the LWPS, using the design bases fission product source terms specified in FSAR Section 12.2.
 Licensee processes ensure that where a MLWPS is to be routinely used, the RG 1.143 classification of the facility housing the MLWPS reflects total radionuclide inventory, including that expected in the MLWPS.
-The licensee’s processes ensure that maximum radionuclide inventories within the SSCs housing all LWMS components remain within the licensing bases assumptions ued to characterize the facility (see RG 1.143).
+The licensee’s processes ensure that maximum radionuclide inventories within the SSCs housing all LWMS components remain within the licensing bases assumptions used to characterize the facility (see RG 1.143).
 The licensee processes identify the physical and operational interfaces between mobile subsystems and permanently installed plant systems.
 Guidance can be found in RGs 8.8, 1.143 and ANSI/ANS-N55.6-1992 (reaffirmed 1999).

 c.
-Confirm that the program ensures the appropriate Quality Assurance (QA) requirements are ued during operation, maintenance, and modification of the LWMS.
+Confirm that the program ensures the appropriate Quality Assurance (QA) requirements are used during operation, maintenance, and modification of the LWMS.
 Evaluate at least one LWMS system.

 Inspection Guidance: The licensee’s program describes QA requirements consistent with their licensing bases governing the design, fabrication, procurement, construction, and installation, and initial testing of mobile liquid waste management systems and components, consistent with the licensee’s QA program, guidance of RGs 1.21, 1.33, 1.143, and 4.15, and SRP Section 17.5 and to the extent of control required by Appendix B to 10 CFR Part 50.